yzeng58/TuneTables/README.md

 openml__albert__189356
 ```

-Examples of task and dataset lists can be found in the `tunetables/metadata` directory.
+Examples of task and dataset lists can be found in the `metadata` directory.

 ### Tasks

 TuneTables jobs are organized into `tasks`, which are then executed in batches over a list of `datasets`.
-Examples of task and dataset lists can be found in the `tunetables/metadata` directory.
+Examples of task and dataset lists can be found in the `metadata` directory.
 Here are some example tasks which can be included in a TuneTables batch.

 ```bash
 ft #fine tune TabPFN end-to-end